relain-datacastle/terraform-hcloud-kubernetes/README.md

 ##### Talos Upgrades and Configuration Changes
 Cluster Autoscaler does not support upgrading nodes or changing their configuration, as its primary purpose is to manage short-lived nodes that handle load peaks.
 If you require long-lived autoscaled nodes, you can upgrade them manually using `talosctl` or use this Terraform module, which supports discovery of autoscaled nodes and manages their upgrades and configuration changes.

-To enable this feature, install [jq](https://jqlang.org/download/) and add the following to your configuration:
+To enable this feature, add the following to your configuration:
 ```hcl
 cluster_autoscaler_discovery_enabled = true
 ```